diarmidmackenzie/sdt-condensed/OIT.md

 Studies in 2002 identified two factors were important for goal attainment:

-- Implementation intentions (i.e. specific plans about when where and how to proceed with pursuit of the goal)#
+- Implementation intentions (i.e. specific plans about when, where and how to proceed with pursuit of the goal)
 - self-concordance.

 A follow-up study on New Year's Resolutions showed that in the absence of self-concordance, implementation intentions alone were insufficient to deliver progress on the resolution.